Maples (Middletown, Delaware)

 Maples is a historic building located near Middletown, New Castle County, Delaware.
-It was built about 1855, and is a two-story, "L"-shaped, frame dwelling.
-It is in the Delaware vernacular style with Greek Revival and Beaux Arts style details.
+It was built about 1855, and is a two-story, L-shaped, frame dwelling.
+It is in the Delaware vernacular style with Greek Revival and Second Empire style details.
 The building has a wraparound porch with flat roof, a cross-gable roof, and interior end chimneys.

 It was listed on the National Register of Historic Places in 1978.